AtakanKayatekin/AtakanKayatekin/README.md

 - **B2B platforms and SaaS products**, especially systems focused on workflow optimization and automation
 - **Mobile applications and casual/hyper-casual games**, where fast iteration and feedback loops matter
 - **Product strategy and problem-solving**, more than visual or aesthetic design
-- Prefer learning **engineering and delivery frameworks** (React, React Native, Flutter, Unity, Xcode) over design tools (Figma, Photoshop), with a focus on building functional, usable, and outcome-driven products
+- Prefer learning **engineering and delivery frameworks** (React, React Native, Flutter, Unity, Xcode) over design tools (Figma, Photoshop etc.), with a focus on building functional, usable, and outcome-driven products
 - Interested in turning abstract problems into working systems that solve real needs rather than optimizing for purely visual presentation

 ---